willymcallister/willymcallister.github.io/_articles/electric-potential.md

 Electric <u>potential energy</u> has units of joules.
 Electric <u>potential</u> has units of joules/coulomb.

-Electric potential is a property of space.
-Even if you take away the unit charge, the potential still exists at that location.
+Electric potential can be viewed as a property of space.
+Even if you take away $q$, the potential still exists at that location.
 Electric potential is a scalar field surrounding $Q$.

 ## Electric potential near a point charge

-Let's work out the electric potential near a point charge.
+What is the electric potential near a point charge?

-Up above we found the potential energy near a point charge,
+Earlier we defined potential energy near a point charge,

 $U_r =  \dfrac{q\,Q}{4\pi\epsilon_0} \dfrac{1}{r}$

-To find the potential we simply normalize by dividing by $q$.
-This is the definition of electric potential near a point charge,
+To find the potential we normalize by dividing both sides by $q$,

-$\text{electric potential} = \dfrac{U_r}{q} =  \dfrac{Q}{4\pi\epsilon_0} \dfrac{1}{r}$
+$\dfrac{U_r}{q} =  \dfrac{Q}{4\pi\epsilon_0} \dfrac{1}{r}$

-Potential $U/q$ is associated with a single location in space.
-That is, $U_b/q$ only depends on location $b$, and $U_a/q$ only depends on location $a$.
-This suggests potential $U/q$ can be viewed as a property of the location.
-We can think of electric potential as a *field* existing in the space surrounding $Q$.
-Potential is a scalar, so a potential field is a scalar field.
-It has a magnitude everywhere in space, but does not have direction.
+This is the definition of electric potential near a point charge.
+The potential only depends on $Q$, (there is no $q$ on the right side).
+You can think of potential as a property of the space surrounding $Q$.

 ### Visualize electric potential

 Let's visualize what the potential looks like.
-Potential is a scalar, so we are not drawing arrows in this visualization.
+Potential is a scalar, so there are no vector arrows in this visualization.
 At any given radius away from $Q$ the potential is the same.
 It doesn't matter what the direction is.
 Picture in your mind a sphere with $Q$ at the center.
 Everywhere on the sphere has the same potential.
 The sphere is an "equipotential" contour (*equi* = equal, *potential* = potential).
 On a flat page we draw equipotential contours as circles.

 ![Equipotential circles around point charge Q]({{ site.baseurl }}{% link i/electric_potential7.svg %}){: .centered :}

 <p class="caption">The charge in the center is $Q$.
+The circles are "equipotential contours".
 Test charge $q$ is shown at two different distances, $a$ and $b$.
-The circles are "equipotential contours". </p>

-Every point on a circle has the same potential.
+If $q$ isn't there, the potential still exists. </p>

 Images like this don't do a great job showing the magnitude falling off as $1/r$.
 You have to imagine that in your head.

 ## Electric potential difference

-As we did before, we move a test charge from $a$ to $b$, but this time we make $q$ a *unit* text charge and we measure the difference in *potential* instead of of potential energy.
+As we did before, we move a test charge from $a$ to $b$, but this time we make $q$ a *unit* test charge and we measure the difference in *potential* instead of potential energy.

 Compute the potential at the starting point and the ending point.
 Then subtract start from the end,